Show your stripes

 Corroboree Frog tadpoles are dark in colour, have a relatively long paddle shaped tail, and grow to 30 mm in total length.
 The tadpoles continue growing slowly, particularly over winter when the pool may be covered with snow and ice, until metamorphosis in early summer.

 Chytrid fungus is a disease which has impacted on frog populations globally, and has been identified as the primary cause of decline in frogs worldwide.
 The fungus is spread through water or direct contact with other frogs.
 It attacks their skin and affects their heart.
 Chytrid fungus does not cause immediate death therefore can spread quickly among frog species and bodies of water.

-As well as being an iconic Australian species, the Corroboree Frogs are an important component of our natural heritage.
-They contribute to the richness of the alpine ecosystem in which they're found, even as tiny tadpoles who are filter feeders, removing the algae from the beautiful alpine ponds, keeping the water crystal clear, which benefits other aquatic plants and animals.
+As well as being iconic Australian species, Corroboree Frogs are important components of our natural heritage.
+They contribute to the richness of the alpine ecosystem in which they're found, even as tiny tadpoles, removing the algae from the beautiful alpine ponds, keeping the water crystal clear, which benefits other aquatic plants and animals.

 Taronga is committed to amphibian conservation and we are confident that through dedication and collaboration native frog species will continue to play an important role in Australia’s ecosystems for generations to come.